jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 print('cat' and 'dog')
 </code></pre>

-Oh, and if you want to write some code that does what the student in our example actually intended, try one of these:
+Oh, and if you want to write some code that does what the student in our example actually wanted, try one of these:

 <pre><code class="py">